 Julian Ashton Art School

-Because of moving so often Karen’s academic success suffered.
+Because she moved so often, Karen’s academic success suffered.
 Having finished high school through a correspondence course she decided to take a year off.
 And with the encouragement of her mother, she attended the Julian Ashton Art School in Sydney, New South Wales.
 This time of study shone as the absolute highlight of her young life.
 She enjoyed every minute, revelling in the discoveries of proportion, angles, tonal shapes and colour blending.
 Frans Hals and Rembrandt took their place as her favorite artists.
 Garnering an Honourable Mention in the Portia Geach Memorial Award she knew what she wanted to do for the rest of her life.

 Pre-law and Honours French

 However, Karen’s dream of being a full-time artist stalled.
 Pulled from her studies at the art school she entered the University of New South Wales in pre-law studies.
 Law had been a long-term dream of her father’s and, being concerned about her future, he had decided she needed to spend her time in more useful endeavours.
 Four years later she graduated with a Bachelor of Arts Honours French Degree.
+Next to useless in Australia.
 Yet nothing is ever wasted.
 And life is filled with irony.
 Nevertheless Karen continued to draw sporadically.

 Karen moving into life